isi95010/DrallionMacOS/docs/README.md

 - Format the drive as `APFS` and `GUID Partition Table / GPT`
 - Map your USB ports prior to installing macOS.
 You can use [USBToolBox](https://github.com/USBToolBox/tool) to do that.
 You'll need a second kext that goes along with it, [USBToolBox.kext](https://github.com/USBToolBox/kext).
 Your UTBMap.kext will not work without USBToolBox.kext.
 - AppleTV and other DRM protected services may not work.
+- Optional: if you'd like to try using Hibernation, [HibernationFixup.kext](https://github.com/acidanthera/HibernationFixup) can help.
+  - Set MacOS Hibernate mode to 3 using `pmset`(IE `sudo pmset standby 3').
+  - HibernationFixup.kext needs to be given a boot-arg with bits set.
+I simply use `hbfx-ahbm=1`
+  - In `pmset`, specify standby times based at the default 50% battery threshold.
+Personally, I've set `standbydelayhigh` at 3600 seconds and `standbydelaylow` at 1800 seconds.
+    - This means that the laptop will hibernate after 30 minutes if the battery is less than 50%, but will hibernate after one hour if the battery has more than 50% remaining.
+  - You can fine tune hibernation further, but I won't cover that.
+I will say hibernation helps massively with battery drain, since regular sleep does drain the battery quite a bit on this laptop.

 ### Credits

-* Credit to [mine-man30000](https://github.com/mine-man3000/macOS-Dragonair) for the guide this is based on
+* Credit to [mine-man30000](https://github.com/mine-man3000/macOS-Dragonair) for the guide this is based on.
-* Credit to [meghan06](https://github.com/meghan06/) for the guide that mine-man3000's is based on, and for starting the Chromeintosh Org
+* Credit to [meghan06](https://github.com/meghan06/) for the guide that mine-man3000's is based on, and for starting the Chromeintosh Org.
-* Credit to all those who contribute to the [Chrultrabook project](https://docs.chrultrabook.com)
+* Credit to all those who contribute to the [Chrultrabook project](https://docs.chrultrabook.com).
 * Credit to [MrChromebox](https://github.com/MrChromebox?tab=repositories) for inadvertently making the firmware compatible with MacOS.
-* Credit to ExtremeXT for forking and including the modifications for a MacOS-friendly Coreboot
+* Credit to ExtremeXT for forking and including the modifications for a MacOS-friendly Coreboot.
 * Credit to Ethan (ethanthesleepyone) for hosting builds and the MacOS firmware script originally.
 It's been taken down for the time being.
 * Credit to 1revenger1 for creating a new VoodooPS2 for Keyboard HID mapping, fixing VoodooI2CElan, and loads of guidance.
-* Credit to Coolstar for tuning Coreboot initially for Drallion
+* Credit to Coolstar for tuning Coreboot initially for Drallion.